James Gunn promises "connected" DC Universe as director announces phase one line-up including 'Superman Legacy' movie

 Making the announcement on Twitter earlier on this evening (Tuesday, January 31), Gunn made clear the starting point for a brand new DC entertainment venture (see tweet below).
 Gunn made it clear that he was committed to keeping the DC Universe “connected” across film, TV, and video games in an ambitious vision.

-The big titles that he announces as part of phase one are Superman Legacy (which will be a reboot following the Henry Cavill years), a Batman film seperate to Matt Reeves’ DC Elesworlds series, a horror-tinged Swampthing movie, and TV series Lanterns.
+The big titles that he announced as part of phase one are Superman Legacy (which will be a reboot following the Henry Cavill years), a Batman film separate to Matt Reeves’ DC Elesworlds series, a horror-tinged Swampthing movie, and TV series Lanterns.

 Here are just a few of our plans.
 Up, up, and away! #DCStudios #DCU @DCComics pic.twitter.com/8XNDNLUEPq